Roar-ee the Lion: Live mascots

 The first live Lion mascot used by the university football team was a German Shepherd named Chief, who was presented to the team in 1925 and used for a short period of time.
 On October 24, 1928, a freshman suggested in the Columbia Daily Spectator that the university acquire an actual lion to use at football games, claiming that lions "are not very expensive at wild animal dealers," and "would grow up well tamed, meek and mild" if purchased as cubs.
 Several days later, an alumnus offered to donate a live lion cub to the university to serve as its mascot, which football Coach Charley Crowley turned down out of safety concerns.

 When the team travelled to Pasadena, California to play in the 1934 Rose Bowl against Stanford, however, it was determined by Crowley's successor Lou Little that the team required a live mascot for the occasion, though he was unable to find any lions available to rent in the region prior to their departure.
 An alumnus who lived in Tucson had offered a wild Mexican boar to the university, which Little vetoed.
 Luckily, upon the team's arrival the day before the game, they were greeted by alumnus Herman J. Mankiewicz with a lion on a leash.
 Little accepted, and Columbia would go on to win the game.

 In 1963, four students rented a 300-pound lion named Simba for a day from a theatrical rental agency in Manhattan to use in a game against Princeton.
 It was kept in a cage under the scoreboard.
-It was reported that Princeton failed to respond in turn with a live tiger.

 Later history

 Multiple statues of the Columbia Lion have been commissioned and placed around Columbia's campus.
-A sculpture of a lion by Frederick Roth, donated by the Class of 1899, was placed on Baker Field to commemorate its opening in 1924.
+A sculpture of a lion by Frederick Roth, donated by the Class of 1899, was placed at Baker Field to commemorate its opening in 1924.
 The Scholar's Lion, sculpted by alumnus Greg Wyatt, was unveiled as part of Columbia's semiquincentennial celebrations on April 7, 2004, and stands near Havemeyer Hall.
 It was a gift from the classes of 1971 and 1996.

 The logo for the Columbia University Athletics depicting the Columbia Lion was created in 1999 as part of a general overhaul of the department; its predecessor design, which was used throughout the 1990s, was often unfavorably compared to a head of cabbage.
 In 2005, students voted to rename Leo Columbiae to Roar-ee the Lion.
 Other names in consideration included Hamilton, Hudson, K.C., and J.J.